Weak (Skunk Anansie song)

-"Weak" is a song by British rock band Skunk Anansie, released as the fourth and final single from their debut album, Paranoid & Sunburnt (1995), on 15 January 1996.
-The song is one of Skunk Anansie's well known releases, and often a favourite at festivals.
-Skin performs a slower, more ballad-like version at many of her solo gigs.
-The song has also been covered by Rod Stewart on his 1998 album, When We Were the New Boys.
+"Weak" is a song by British rock band Skunk Anansie, released on 15 January 1996 as the fourth and final single from their debut album, Paranoid & Sunburnt (1995).

+Composition

+Skin wrote the core of the song based on a past abusive relationship experience.
+The band helped build this out.

+Recording

+The song was produced by the band with Sylvia Massy.
+The band 'made a kind of “battle zone” in the studio for Skin, with all these banners and placards all over the place.
+She’d put on war paint.'

+Critical reception

+Roy Wilkinson from Select wrote, "'Weak' could be their 'Under the Bridge', an understated, casually memorable verse leading into a chorus thas has as much to do with Heart as Metallica."

 Music video

-The music video was directed by duo Hammer & Tongs.
-It is filmed primarily (with cutaways to third party views) from the point of view of a collapsed cameraman in what appears to be an airport hangar.
+The music video for "Weak" was directed by duo Hammer & Tongs.
+It is filmed primarily (with cutaways to third party views) from the point of view of a collapsed cameraman in what appears to be a restaurant carpark (Route 66).
 The cameraman collapses behind a car which then drives off to show Skin and the band forming to perform for the offset camera.
 The recording is interrupted by a little boy who, after being pulled out of the way of the camera abruptly, decides to run off with it and the band gives chase after him.